 Adolescent Special Education Generalist

 This master’s degree program is designed to prepare you to become a Special Education teacher to middle school and high school students with diverse backgrounds, learning styles and interests.
 Rather than focus on a specific subject area, graduates of this program are generalists.
-Special Education Generalists work in variety of school settings including collaborative co-taught classrooms, small group intervention classes, and in administrative capacities as advocates for students with special needs.
+Special Education Generalists work in a variety of school settings including collaborative co-taught classrooms, small group intervention classes, and in administrative capacities as advocates for students with special needs.

-Certification: Students with Disabilities Grades 7-12
+Students with Disabilities Grades 7 to 12

-Eligibility & Admission Requirements
+Eligibility and Admission Requirements

 - A bachelor’s degree from an accredited institution with a GPA of at least 3.0 or a master’s degree with a GPA of at least 3.5.